domhnallohanlon/thunkable_extensions/_posts/2017-04-30-how-to-add-extensions.md

 To create a new project, click the "Create New App" button at the top of the screen, just under the Thunkabe logo.

 #### Step 3
 Find the extension you want to import into your app.
+There is a full list of Thunkable extensions on our <a href="http://domhnallohanlon.com/thunkable_extensions/">homepage</a>

 #### Step 4
 Either: